 Some CBD products also contain THC, which means it can have psychoactive effects.
 As a general rule, cannabis products with a ratio on their packaging (1:1, 20:1, etc.) contain both compounds.

 The first number is CBD, and the second is THC.

 So, a 1:1 ratio means the product contains equal amounts of THC and CBD.

 Much of the medically-reviewed research covers general marijuana use, and not cannabidiol specifically.

-A 2014 study compared the executive functioning of neurotypical adults versus those with ADHD who had or had not recently used cannabis.
-(Keep in mind that this study was about general cannabis, and didn't specifically look at CBD by itself.)
+Another study compared the executive functioning of neurotypical adults versus those with ADHD who had or had not recently used cannabis.2 (Keep in mind that this study was about general cannabis, and didn't specifically look at CBD by itself.)

-The study concluded that while ADHDers scored lower on executive functioning than those without ADHD (duh, you already knew that), cannabis did not have a significant effect on that functioning.
+While ADHDers scored lower on executive functioning than those without ADHD (obviously), cannabis did not have a significant effect on that functioning.

 Does cannabis make ADHD symptoms worse?